PengYRLab/LampreyRetinalCellAtlas/README.md

 ## How to cite
 Please cite https://www.biorxiv.org/content/10.1101/2023.12.10.571000v1.abstract

+## A framework for cross-species integration of scRNA-Seq of evolutionarily distant species

 ## Directories
 ### Functions and Scripts
 This directory includes functions written from scratch and scripts used for the analyses.
 The functions and scripts perform the tasks listed below: